GrantStreetGroup/p5-HealthCheck-Diagnostic-WebRequest/README.md

 Setting this variable prevents the healthcheck from following redirects.

+## ua

+An optional attribute to override the default user agent.
+This must be of type [LWP::UserAgent](https://metacpan.org/pod/LWP%3A%3AUserAgent).

 ## options

 See [LWP::UserAgent](https://metacpan.org/pod/LWP%3A%3AUserAgent) for available options.
 Takes a hash reference of key/value